lastingParadox/ff-site/archive-to-markdown/md/ff2/mousehole.md

 **Zander** _(02-Jul-18 06:53 PM)_

-> guys, where's my grass?
+_Emmett stumbles into the ship, barely able to fit through the door._

+> GUYS, WHERE IS MY GRASS!?

 **Bagelwrecker** _(02-Jul-18 06:53 PM)_

 > Right here.

+_Seth hands Emmett a small bag of Llamanian grass._

 **Brakia** _(02-Jul-18 06:53 PM)_

+_Ibraxas yawns._

-> `That was a good nap.
-I wonder what i missed.`
+> That was a good nap.
+I wonder what I missed.

 **Bagelwrecker** _(02-Jul-18 06:54 PM)_